yxLOL/yxLOL.github.io/_posts/2022-05-14-chinese-song-list.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/fR85tjpcf34" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-And this one is a commedy piece.
+And this one is a commedy piece （小品）.
 (It does have an English subtitle if you turn it up).
+A bit of context that would make you understand some of the humor: Wujiaochang/五角场 is in the Yangpu District (Guoding Road is also in this district), and is very far from Minghang District (where I grew up!).
+It's basically from the north eastern northern part to the south western part of Shanghai.
+Eastern China Normal University locates somewhere very far from the city center too.
+It's still an extravagent way of complaining about the matter because Shanghai is really not that huge... but it's a commedy piece.

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/2oSyibxNEOnHUYh1J0xNYX?utm_source=generator" width="80%" height="80" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>